etianen/django-s3-storage/README.rst

     # A custom URL prefix to use for public-facing URLs for uploaded files.
     AWS_S3_PUBLIC_URL = ""

+    # Whether to set the storage class of uploaded files to REDUCED_REDUNDANCY.
+    AWS_S3_REDUCED_REDUNDANCY = False

     # The S3 bucket used to store static files.
     AWS_S3_BUCKET_NAME_STATIC = ""